suyashkumar/conduit/README.md

 all with minimal boilerplate and minimal setup :).

 ### Getting Started
 Controlling an LED from the Cloud takes less than 5 minutes with Conduit.
+Please make sure you've installed the relevant drivers ([here](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) if you're using the nodemcu ESP8266 chip linked above) and installed the platformio build system.

 1. Create a conduit account at https://conduit.suyash.io/#/login
 2. Retreive your API key from the Account view at https://conduit.suyash.io/#/account